 Based on the practice of associated work and recognizing the population aging in Japan, JWCU initiated the establishment of older persons' cooperatives with 2 goals: "letting no one become bed-ridden" and "more energetic lives for the healthy older persons."
-Started in Mie Prefecture in 1995, there are now 35 older persons' of cooperatives (as March throughout the nation.
-Their activities (e.g. services, club activities advocacy efforts) are based on the common theme "well-being, job creation and Ikigai (life-worth-living)."
+Started in Mie Prefecture in 1995, there are now 31 older persons' cooperatives (as of July 2013) throughout the nation.
+Their activities (e.g. social services, club activities and advocacy efforts) are based on the common theme "well-being, job creation and Ikigai (life-worth-living)."

 Japan Older Persons' Cooperative Union (JOCU) was set up in 2001 to unite the efforts among older persons' cooperatives.
-As of March 2012, 22 older persons' cooperatives are JOCU members.
+As of July 2013, 21 out of 31 older persons' cooperatives are JOCU members.
 JOCU is also a member of JWCU.